Pulumi Patterns & Provider Management

 Testing, Validation & CI/CD Integration

-Infrastructure validation requires strict unit testing boundaries that isolate cloud provider APIs. pulumi.runtime.Mocks intercept resource creation to verify property assignments and dependency graphs.
+Infrastructure validation requires strict unit testing boundaries that isolate cloud provider APIs. pulumi.runtime.Mocks intercepts resource creation to verify property assignments and dependency graphs.
 Policy-as-Code enforcement via CrossGuard blocks non-compliant resource configurations before deployment.
 CI/CD pipelines must enforce automated pulumi preview gates and require manual approval for production apply operations.

 # CLI Context: pytest tests/test_infra.py -v